cyberheisen/CTF_Walkthroughs/Vulnhub/NoobBox1/readme.md

 ![](images/image26.png)

-Because we\'re using zsh, we must combine the stty raw -echo command with \'fg\' followed by hitting enter twice.
+Because we\'re using zsh, we must combine the `stty raw -echo` command with `fg` followed by hitting enter twice.

 Now that we have a fancy interactive shell, let's see try to escalate our privilege.
 We're running as www-data.
 Since we have the password for